 2. Overview of current students

-- (Janelle) There are currently 15 1st year students and 12 2nd year students.
+- (Janelle) There are currently 16 first year students and 14 second year students.

 3. Program effectiveness data

-- ARRT Credentialing Exam Pass Rate – The five-year average for graduates passing the ARRT exam on the 1st attempt is 98.1%.
-In the five-year average, there was one student who did not pass on the 1st attempt.
+- ARRT Credentialing Exam Pass Rate – The 5-year average for graduates passing the ARRT exam on the 1st attempt is 98.3%.
+In the 5-year average, there was one student who did not pass on the 1st attempt.
 Fortunately, this graduate did pass on the 3rd attempt and is gainfully employed as a radiographer.
-The timeframe used for reporting on the 2020 Annual Report is 2016-2020.
+Janelle also noted that the LLCC graduates have scored higher on the ARRT registry exam than the national average of all programs in the U.S. since 2016.
 This information was well received by the attendees and there were no additional comments brought forth for discussion.
 View Credentialing Examination Rate information in the LLCC Radiography Program Effectiveness Data document.

-- Program Completion Rate (Attrition) – Per JRCERT requirements, the completion rate is now reported annually and not as a 5-year average.
-The benchmark set by the program is a 75% completion rate and the completion rate for 2020 is 78.57%.
+- Program Completion Rate (Attrition) – Per JRCERT requirements, the completion rate is reported annually and not as a 5-year average.
+The benchmark set by the program is a 75% completion rate and the completion rate for 2022 is 80%.
 This result meets the set benchmark; however, completion rate continues to be an area of concern for the program, and we are continually seeking ways to improve the outcome.
+The Class of 2022 started with 16 students, and of those, one dropped for personal reasons in the 1st semester, one was dismissed academically due to a clinical evaluation grade at the end of the 3rd semester, and one was dismissed for abuse of absenteeism at the end of the 4th semester.
 View the Program Completion Rate information in the LLCC Radiography Program Effectiveness Data document.